pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

   }
 ```

-If the frame buffer is dirty, the machine will not modify it but wait instead --
+If the frame buffer is dirty, the machine will not modify it but pause on the
-a laggy screen to me is better than a choppy screen.
-Then I tried to play
-*Tetris*, and got a noticeable delay after pressing a key.
-So I started to play
-around the emulation speed and screen refresh rate, and the faster the machine
-ran, the slower the emulator was.

-Well, that is not so accurate.
-Actually the performance dropped after some
-point, and when the machine ran at the maximum speed, 1 MHz, the performance
-seemed worse than that at 1 kHz.
-After some trials, I suspected the cause was
-the bounded channel.
-Running the machine faster means the channel gets filled up
-faster, and a costly event may mess everything followed.

-So I increased the channel size and optimized rendering by caching the screen
-area.
-Finally I got a smooth emulator.
-Speaking of caching, it seems that
-`brick` does have some mechanism to prevent unnecessary redrawing.
-However,
-maybe the diffing algorithm is not so efficient or effective.
-Manually caching
-does improve performance apparently in my case.
+instruction instead.
+However, when I started to play *Tetris* with the emulator,
+I found the performance was not good, especially at the very beginning of the

-Also, I noticed that waiting for a dirty frame buffer to be cleaned might not be
+game when the borders were drawn.
+Then I realized that waiting for a dirty frame
+buffer to be cleared before writing to it might not be a good idea.
+Because
-ideal in some cases.
-Because CHIP-8 uses sprites that are 8 pixels in width and
+CHIP-8 uses sprites that are 8 pixels in width and at most 15 pixels in height,
-at most 15 pixels in height, programs have to combine multiple instructions to
+programs have to combine multiple instructions to draw anything large.
-fill a full screen.
-Therefore, not writing to a dirty buffer means occasionally
+Therefore, not writing to a dirty buffer means occasionally limiting the speed
-limiting the speed at the screen refresh rate.
-I did not find many resources on
+of executing instructions at the screen refresh rate.
+So I ended up lifting that
-how real machines handle the "dropping frame" problem so I decided to keep the
-dirty flag as is.

-After all those trials and errors, now I guess I understand why many choose to
-aggregate multiple instructions together.
-In that way there will be no
-constraints from the resolution and accuracy of the timer so it is possible to
-achieve high emulation speed, and running a low-frequency heavy loop is easier
-and more efficient than running a high-frequency light loop.
-My current approach
-works fine for a simple machine like CHIP-8, but perhaps it will not work for
-anything more complicated.
+restriction and have not caught any issues with that thus far.

+In the final implementation, the dirty flag is still kept and maintained but
+used for cache invalidation in the user interface instead.
+From the
+documentation it seems that `brick` does some work to avoid unnecessary redraws,
+but manually caching the screen area seemed to indeed work better in my case.
+Besides, I also tweaked the default execution speed, the default refresh rate,
+and the size of the event channel.
+The current version is acceptably smooth for
+me.
+If you encounter performance issues, you may try to tweak those parameters.
+Different programs and different environments may need different configurations.

 [wasamasa's post]: https://emacsninja.com/posts/smooth-video-game-emulation-in-emacs.html
 [repo]: https://github.com/pengjiz/chip8hs